AAUP Ohio Conference

 The Chairs of the Committees on Academic Freedom and Tenure and Government Relations shall be non-voting, ex-officio members of the Board of Trustees.
 They shall be appointed by the President with the approval of the Trustees.
 All voting Board of Trustees positions, except for National Council or National Executive Committee members and immediate past President, shall be elected for two-year terms.

 For purposes of serving terms of office on the Board of Trustees, the year shall run from September 1 through August 31.
 Trustees who are National Council members or members of the National Executive Committee shall serve on the Board of Trustees as long as they hold their National positions.
 The immediate past President shall continue to serve on the Board for one year past the end of his/her term as President.
-The Chairs of the Committees on Academic Freedom and Tenure and Government Relations shall serve at the will of the President and the Trustees.” __________________________________________
+The Chairs of the Committees on Academic Freedom and Tenure and Government Relations shall serve at the will of the President and the Trustees.”

 Consent Form